 Blue Ridge Highlands

-Ferrum - Blue Ridge Institute and Farm Museum at Ferrum College is one of the best places to learn about traditional life and culture of the Blue Ridge.
+Ferrum - Blue Ridge Farm Museum at Ferrum College is one of the best places to learn about traditional life and culture of the Blue Ridge.
 See the 1800 German-American farm, heritage sites and gallery exhibits.

 Herndon - Frying Pan Park is the site for a working demonstration farm, Kidwell Farm, which is a re-creation of the family dairy farm of the 1920s-1950s.
 See what the farmhouse and barn as well as all the outbuildings really looked like.